parveen-daffodil/au-software-development/au-software-development-agreement.md

 # Software Development Agreement

-`Purpose` This template is for the creation of an agreement in which a Contractor will create software for a Customer.
+`Purpose` This template is for the creation of an agreement where a contractor creates software for a customer.
 This template covers only the _creation_ of the software.

-If ongoing support, maintainance or training related to the software will be required, Contractor and Customer should create an additional service agreement.
+If ongoing support, maintainance or training related to the software will be required, contractor and customer should create an additional service agreement.

 `Party 1 Name` Contractor